PhotonicsTUL/PLaSK/doc/xpl/grids.rst

          :attr multiple: Warn if any refinement references to multiple objects.
 Defaults to true. (boolean)
          :attr outside: Warn if refining line lies outside of the specified object.
 Defaults to true. (boolean)

-.. xml:tag:: <generator type="rectilinear2d" method="simple"> [rectilinear2d, simple]
+.. xml:tag:: <generator type="rectangular2d" method="simple"> [rectangular2d, simple]

-   Simple generator creating the rectangular rectilinear mesh lines at the edges of bounding box of each object of the geometry.
+   Simple generator creating the rectangular rectangular mesh lines at the edges of bounding box of each object of the geometry.
 This generator has no configuration.

-.. xml:tag:: <generator type="rectilinear3d" method="divide"> [rectilinear3d, divide]
+.. xml:tag:: <generator type="rectangular3d" method="divide"> [rectangular3d, divide]

    Generator that divides each geometry object along both axes into a specified number of elements, ensuring that two adjacent do not differ in size more than twice.

    .. xml:contents::

-      .. xml:tag:: <no-gradual/> [in rectilinear3d, divide generator]
+      .. xml:tag:: <no-gradual/> [in rectangular3d, divide generator]

          Turn off smooth mesh step (i.e. the adjacent elements of the generated mesh may differ more than by the factor of two).

-      .. xml:tag:: <prediv/> [in rectilinear3d, divide generator]
+      .. xml:tag:: <prediv/> [in rectangular3d, divide generator]

          Set number of the initial divisions of each geometry object.